Nuevo curso 2026/2027 Formación Online con Dani Ciscar y Laura Aragonès

 Analytics and explanation of results

-During the practice of slow, fluid yoga, characterized by deep, controlled breathing and proper posture maintenance, highly favorable results have been observed in the following analyses:
+During the practice of slow and flowing yoga, characterized by deep, controlled breathing and the proper holding of postures, highly favorable results have been observed in the analyses:

-• Blood oxygen (O2) levels have shown a notable increase, even exceeding the values considered normal in the analysis.
+• Oxygen (O2) levels in the blood have shown a notable increase, even exceeding the values considered normal in the analysis.

 • This increased oxygenation translates into healthy tissue oxygenation, vital for the optimal functioning of body tissues and cellular metabolism.

-• A decrease in carbon dioxide (CO2) levels in the blood has also been observed, indicating efficient pulmonary ventilation and adequate gas exchange in the lungs.
+• Furthermore, a decrease in the levels of carbon dioxide (CO2) in the blood has been observed, indicating efficient pulmonary ventilation and adequate gas exchange in the lungs.

-• This optimal respiratory regulation is reflected in a normal blood pH and balanced bicarbonate levels, indicators of a healthy physiological environment.
+• This optimal respiratory regulation is reflected in a blood pH within normal ranges and balanced bicarbonate levels, indicators of a healthy physiological environment.

 • Venous blood gas analysis revealed a significant improvement in blood oxygenation, reflecting the positive impact of yoga practice on blood oxygen saturation and tissue perfusion.

-• This targeted increase in oxygenation helps optimize cellular function and can have significant benefits for cardiovascular, respiratory, and metabolic health.
+• This temporary increase in oxygenation helps optimize cellular function and can have important benefits for cardiovascular, respiratory, and metabolic health.

-• Furthermore, the saliva cortisol test yielded positive results (reducing levels to optimal values), suggesting an appropriate stress response and healthy nervous system regulation.
+• In addition, the saliva cortisol test yielded positive results (reducing levels to optimal values), suggesting an appropriate stress response and healthy regulation of the nervous system.

-• Deep, controlled breathing, along with proper posture maintenance during yoga practice, promotes activation of the parasympathetic nervous system, which is associated with relaxation, oxygenation, decarboxylation (CO2 removal), restoration, and stress reduction.
+• Deep, controlled breathing, along with proper posture maintenance during yoga practice, promotes the activation of the parasympathetic nervous system, which is associated with relaxation, oxygenation, decarboxylation (CO2 elimination), restoration, and stress reduction.

-In conclusion, the practice of slow, fluid yoga has been shown to have positive effects on health, promoting optimal tissue oxygenation, proper respiratory regulation, and a balanced response of the nervous system and adrenal axis.
+In conclusion, the practice of slow and flowing yoga has been shown to have positive effects on health, promoting optimal tissue oxygenation, proper respiratory regulation, and a balanced response of the nervous system and adrenal axis.

 These findings underscore the importance of conscious breathing and a yoga practice focused on harmony between body and mind for overall well-being.

-By holding the postures for a minimum of 2 to 3 minutes, and inhaling and exhaling for 4 to 5 seconds, cortisol levels decreased and blood oxygen levels increased, demonstrating an increase in cellular oxygenation, a decrease in carbon dioxide levels, as well as a regulation of the adrenal axis.
+Maintaining the postures for a minimum of 2 to 3 minutes, and breathing for 4 to 5 seconds, decreased cortisol levels and increased blood oxygen levels, demonstrating an increase in cellular oxygenation, a decrease in carbon dioxide levels, and regulation of the adrenal axis.

-“The best thing you can give your body is good oxygenation and decreased cortisol levels.”
+"The best thing you can give your body is good oxygenation and a decrease in cortisol levels."

-Physiological and biochemical changes that occur in this situation:
+Physiological and biochemical alterations that occur in this situation:

 Physiological

-• Optimizing cellular metabolism: Adequate oxygen availability in cells is essential for energy production and cellular metabolism.
+• Optimization of cellular metabolism: Adequate oxygen availability in cells is essential for energy production and cellular metabolism.

 • Detoxification and purification: Deep breathing and full oxygenation during this yoga practice also promote the elimination of toxins and waste from the body.

-• Increased oxygen supply to tissues and stimulation of the lymphatic system facilitate detoxification and purification of the body, thus promoting overall health and well-being.
+• The increased supply of oxygen to the tissues and the stimulation of the lymphatic system facilitate detoxification and purification of the body, thus promoting overall health and well-being.

 • Autonomic nervous system balance: Increased oxygenation and decreased cortisol levels induce a parasympathetic nervous system response.
-This response is characterized by a decrease in heart rate, blood pressure, and respiratory activity, as well as an overall feeling of relaxation and well-being.
+This response is characterized by a decrease in heart rate, blood pressure, and respiratory activity, as well as a general feeling of relaxation and well-being.

 • Optimal metabolic regulation: Adequate oxygenation promotes the normalization of cellular metabolism, reducing lactate production and maintaining a healthy cellular environment.
-This contributes to less oxidative stress and better overall cellular function.
+This contributes to less oxidative stress and improved overall cellular function.

 Biochemical

-• Reduced cortisol levels: Practicing slow, fluid yoga leads to a decrease in cortisol levels, which translates into positive regulation of the immune system, a more balanced metabolism, and a reduction in emotional tension.
+• Reduction of cortisol levels: The practice of slow and flowing yoga leads to a decrease in cortisol levels, which translates into positive regulation of the immune system, a more balanced metabolism, and a reduction in emotional tension.

-• Blood gas balance: Conscious, deep breathing during yoga practice ensures proper carbon dioxide elimination and optimal blood oxygenation.
+• Blood gas balance: Conscious, deep breathing during yoga practice ensures proper elimination of carbon dioxide and optimal blood oxygenation.
 This maintains the body's acid-base balance and improves the function of organ systems.

-• Hormonal harmonization: In addition to the reduction of cortisol, other hormonal systems, such as those related to metabolism and mood, experience positive regulation.
+• Hormonal harmonization: In addition to cortisol reduction, other hormonal systems, such as those related to metabolism and mood, experience positive regulation.
 This contributes to greater emotional stability and improved systemic functioning in the body.

-• Increase of hormones beneficial to health (physical and mental):
+• Increased levels of hormones beneficial to health (physical and mental):

 • Serotonin: Serotonin is a key neurotransmitter involved in regulating mood, sleep, and appetite.
-Practicing yoga from this perspective increases serotonin levels in the brain, which contributes to an overall sense of well-being and happiness.
+From this perspective, practicing yoga increases serotonin levels in the brain, contributing to an overall sense of well-being and happiness.

 • Oxytocin: Known as the “love hormone,” oxytocin is involved in promoting social bonding, trust, and empathy.
-Yoga practice, especially when done from this perspective, increases the release of oxytocin, thus fostering a sense of connection and belonging.
+The practice of yoga, especially when approached from this perspective, increases the release of oxytocin, thus fostering a sense of connection and belonging.

-• Endorphins: Endorphins are neurotransmitters that act as natural painkillers and promote a feeling of well-being and euphoria.
-Practicing yoga, especially from this perspective, triggers the release of endorphins, which contribute to stress reduction, pain relief, and improved mood.
+• Endorphins: Endorphins are neurotransmitters that act as natural painkillers and promote a sense of well-being and euphoria.
+The practice of yoga, especially from this perspective, triggers the release of endorphins, which helps reduce stress, relieve pain, and improve mood.

 • GABA (Gamma-Aminobutyric Acid): GABA is an inhibitory neurotransmitter that helps calm the nervous system and reduce anxiety.
-Practicing this type of yoga increases GABA levels in the brain, which promotes relaxation and a sense of calm (this neurotransmitter cannot increase with high cortisol levels).
+Practicing this type of yoga increases GABA levels in the brain, promoting relaxation and a sense of calm (it's impossible to increase this neurotransmitter with high cortisol levels).

-Furthermore, through this practice, you not only achieve physiological and biochemical improvement, but you also achieve a full connection with yourself, since, by being in a calm state, you fully connect with the present, where there is no worry about what has happened or what needs to happen.
+Furthermore, through this practice, you not only achieve physiological and biochemical improvement, but you also achieve a full connection with yourself, since, being in a state of calm, you fully connect with the present, where there is no worry about what has happened or what has to happen.

-So you reach the purpose of yoga in all its depth.
+Therefore, you achieve the purpose of yoga in all its depth.

-In conclusion, as you may have seen, the type of yoga we practice can have a significant impact on our overall health and well-being.
+In conclusion, as you may have noticed, the choice of the type of yoga we practice can have a significant impact on our overall health and well-being.

 On the other hand, gentle, calm, and mindful yoga, characterized by deep breathing and gentle movements, offers a path to a state of complete health.

-By allowing complete oxygenation of cells, reducing cortisol levels, and fostering connection with oneself, this approach leads us to experience a sense of harmony, calm, and inner peace that transcends the yoga mat and extends to all facets of our lives.
+By allowing complete oxygenation of the cells, reducing cortisol levels, and fostering a connection with oneself, this approach leads us to experience a sense of harmony, calm, and inner peace that transcends beyond the yoga mat and extends to all facets of our lives.

-So the next time you find yourself on your yoga mat, choose calm over rushing, deep breathing over shallowness, and connection with yourself over distraction.
+So the next time you find yourself on your yoga mat, choose calm over haste, deep breathing over shallowness, and connection with yourself over distraction.

-I want to humbly remind you that I am not a yoga instructor or expert on the subject; I am simply a passionate seeker of knowledge and spiritual connection.
-It is my sincere hope that what I share in this article will be a valuable tool to improve your health, well-being, and quality of life.
+I want to humbly remind you that I am not a yoga instructor or an expert on the subject; I am simply a passionate seeker of knowledge and spiritual connection.
+It is my sincere wish that what I share in this article will be a valuable tool for improving your health, well-being, and quality of life.

-May this gentle, flowing, and profound yoga practice inspire you to explore beyond your self-imposed limits and discover the profound richness that lies in every deep, conscious breath and every held posture.
+May this gentle, flowing, and profound yoga practice inspire you to explore beyond your self-imposed limits and discover the profound richness that resides in every deep, conscious breath and every posture held.

 May peace and gratitude always be present on your path, sowing the seeds for continuous transformation.